 Dear Members of the Kent State University Community,

-Today, I proudly assume leadership of Kent State, and as its 13th president, I am honored and humbled to lead this great university.
+As Kent State University's 13th president, I am honored and humbled to lead this great university.
 I am also filled with excitement and anticipation for what is the beginning of a new era built on a renewed commitment to the highest levels of access and affordability while providing a world-class education.

 I have worked with many of you in my role as executive vice president and provost, and have witnessed the exemplary work and dedication of our special Kent State community.
 I also recognize that there are many of you whom I do not know well, and I am eager to spend time learning more about you, your role and your interests.
 My commitment to you today is to join you in strengthening our intense focus on student success, as well as research and academic excellence.